bobsanjo/PRIV/trusted_services_overview.md

 ## FLEDGE services

-The Privacy Sandbox is proposing the following open source services for FLEDGE that run in TEEs and are operated by adtechs.
+The Privacy Sandbox is proposing the following open source services for FLEDGE that run in TEEs and are operated by ad techs.

 ### Key/value services

-Lookup service for fetching real-time signals from adtechs.
+Lookup service for fetching real-time signals from ad techs.
 This is a critical path dependency for remarketing bidding & auctions.

 Refer to the